mdezhsetan/CV/README.md

 **Software QA Engineer** | **Python** | **API Testing** | **Test Automation**

-A detail-oriented and experienced QA Engineer with a background in manual testing, API testing, and automation using industry-standard tools such as Postman, Selenium, and Appium.
-Proficient in Python and familiar with SQL, I have worked in Agile environments using tools such as JIRA and ZephyrScale.
+Energetic Junior Software QA Engineer dedicated to upholding the highest product standards.
+With over 1.5 years of experience in manual and automated testing for mobile and web applications, I'm enthusiastic about diving deeper into automated testing.
+Well-versed in Agile practices, I have a robust grounding in SQL and am familiar with automation tools like Cypress, Appium, and Postman.
+Proficient with leading industry tools, including JIRA and ZephyrScale, and acquainted with programming in JavaScript and Python, I'm committed to exceeding quality expectations and elevating product performance.

 > I am passionate about staying current on industry trends and advancements to deliver high-quality results and drive overall product excellence.